-Natasha started rocking when she was a young girl like most of us going to clubs like the Hop Bine,the Bobby Sox,the Lyceum and many more clubs and events accross london with long life best friend Kim Harding ,she was also a singer first with a rocking band called the Ekkos for a one off gig at the Clarendon Hammersmith before joining The Blue Ridge Rockets a rocking band based in Oxford in the early to mid 1980s.Natasha is still involed in the rocking scene now and is very popular in the rockabilly circle and with her many friends she has kept in touch from those early rocking years and many more new ones.
+Natasha started rockin' when she was a young girl like most of us going to clubs like the Hop Bine,the Bobby Sox,the Lyceum and many more clubs and events accross london with long life best friend Kim Harding ,she was also a singer first with a rockin' band called the Ekkos for a one off gig at the Clarendon Hammersmith before joining The Blue Ridge Rockets a rocking band based in Oxford in the early to mid 1980s.Natasha is still involed in the rockin' scene now and is very popular in the rockabilly circle and with her many friends she has kept in touch from those early rockin' years and many more new ones.

 Natasha Leigh with Fifties Flash (Keith)